samuel-stidham/ping-me/tier1/README.md

 poetry run python src/tier1/app.py
 ```

+---

-#### How to Run
+### How to Run

-1. Open your web browser to the displayed address (usually http://127.0.0.1:5000/).
+1. Open your web browser to the displayed address (usually `http://127.0.0.1:5000/`).
-2. Click the "Ping Me" button.
+2. Click the **"Send Message 🚀"** button.
-3. The Python console will log the API call, and the UI will display a success or failure message.
+3. The **Python console** will log the API call, and the UI will display a success or failure message.

+---

-#### What I Learned
+### What I Learned

-- **Secure Credential Loading**: Successfully implemented `python-dotenv` and confirmed environment variables are loaded securely into the Flask application context.
+* **Secure Credential Loading**: Successfully implemented `python-dotenv` and confirmed environment variables are loaded securely into the Flask application context.
-- **Centralized Error Handling**: Created a robust initial check to ensure all four required environment variables are present before attempting to instantiate the Twilio client, providing a clear error message as required.
+* **Centralized Error Handling**: Created a robust initial check to ensure all four required environment variables are present before attempting to instantiate the Twilio client, providing a clear error message as required.
-- **Web Framework Basics**: Established a minimal, functional Flask application that handles routing (`/`), form submission (`POST`), and displays real-time status updates using Bootstrap 5 and Flask's `flash` messaging system.
+* **Web Framework Basics**: Established a minimal, functional Flask application that handles routing (`/`), form submission (`POST`), and displays real-time status updates using **Bootstrap 5** and Flask's `flash` messaging system.